Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Numerical simulation setup

 The choice of adequate \ac{agc} parameters and \acp{tg} dead-bands to avoid wear and tear may be a difficult task \cite{8727917}.
 In any case, regardless of dead-bands, the action of the \ac{agc} should be very slow and immune from fast frequency fluctuations due to stochastic loads with relatively short reversal time as in our case. \end{itemize}

-In every simulated scenario we always performed an eigenvalue analysis after the computation of the power-flow solution to assess whether the modified system remained stable in spite of the additions above \cite{Vancouver,Milano:2010,Kundur:1994}.

-We also assume that the modified \textsc{ieee 14 bus} power system is ergodic, stationary or cyclo-stationary.
+In every simulated scenario, we always performed an eigenvalue analysis after the computation of the power-flow solution to assess whether the modified system remained stable despite the additions above \cite{Vancouver,Milano:2010,Kundur:1994}.
+We also assume that the modified \textsc{ieee 14 bus} power system is ergodic, stationary, or cyclo-stationary.
 The Ornstein-Uhlenbeck's process can be assumed stationary or cyclo-stationary if we consider its behavior for $\alpha t \gg 0$, as we do in all scenarios.
-Ergodicity allows us to substitute a set of relatively short time-domain simulations with a single long lasting time-domain simulation to derive statistical properties.
+Ergodicity allows us to substitute a set of relatively short time-domain simulations with a single long-lasting time-domain simulation to derive statistical properties.
+The samples of the $\eta(t)$ random variables were generated according to the mean and variance of the Ornstein-Uhlenbeck Gaussian process. $\eta(t)$ is thus transformed in a discrete box-car function on the $1\,\second$ evenly spaced time grid.
+Since the $\eta(t)$ samples can be computed before starting the simulation, we solved a random differential equation.

-In the various scenarios we simulate the \textsc{ieee 14 bus} power system for at least 24 hours after a sufficiently large set-up time interval.
-We pick a frequency sample every $1\,\second$, thereby collecting $3600 \times 24 = 86400$ samples of the frequency variations of the rotor speed of synchronous generators.
-Such samples are organised in histograms.
+In the various scenarios, we simulate the \textsc{ieee 14 bus} power system for at least 24 hours after a sufficiently large setup time interval.
+We pick a frequency sample every $1\,\second$,\footnote{{The sampling frequency is consistent with that used in the collecting frequency samples of the Great Britain grid.}} thereby collecting $3600 \times 24 = 86400$ samples of the frequency variations of the rotor speed of synchronous generators.